K0nker8/PatternAnalysis-2025/recognition/Task_8_Convnext_48833974/README.md

 ### 4.1 Parameters of training

 #### Learning rate
-    - Reflects the rate at which model ajusts hyperparameters in response to error or varied training data.
+    - Reflects the rate at which model adjusts hyperparameters in response to error or varied training data.

 #### Weight decay
     - Reduces tendency towards overfitting by penalizing large weights.
 Is regulated using AdamW in order to optimize for varied losses